tythonco/tython-website/README.md

 #### Via Markdown

-1. Checkout a new branch based on the `gh-pages` branch of this repo
+1. Checkout a new branch

 2. Write content in markdown under a `_drafts` folder until completed